dmbarbour/glas/docs/GlasCLI.md

         glas --cmd.FileExt ScriptText Args

-This allows familiar file-based languages to be used without a separate file.
-The most likely use case is if constructing ScriptText within another program. *Note:* There is no implicit erasure of an initial shebang line from ScriptText.
+The ScriptText will be compiled under the languages indicated by the file extensions with access to global modules.
+The main differences from `--script`: there is no attempt to remove a shebang line, and local modules are relative to the caller's working directory.

 ## Tooling